allnightlight/LTI_Pole_Estimation/casestudies/doc.md

 # 1. Introduction

-Pole distribution is a feature to describe the linear time-invariant (LTI) system.
+Pole distribution is a feature to characterise the linear time-invariant (LTI) system.
-According to the pole distribution of the system, the different dynamism is observed in trend.
+According to the pole distribution of the system, the different dynamism is observed in the time scaled trend.

 Linearly recurrent network (LRN) system is a branch of the sequential model in the machine learning.